Process Industry Manufacturing Software: ERP, Planning, Process Control, Recipe Mgmt. & MES Software

-The only book which covers process industry manufacturing software, this book covers many different types of process industry manufacturing environments, and describes how the planning needs of the process industries are so unique and stand apart from discrete or repetitive manufacturing.
-In the book, you will learn how batch production and batch manufacturing is related to discrete production, and how batch production and batch manufacturing is also related to process manufacturing.
-And that batch production and batch manufacturing is a particular approach frequently used in process industry.
+The only book which covers process industry manufacturing software, this book covers many different types of process industry manufacturing environments.
+It describes how the planning needs of the process industries are so unique and stand apart from discrete or repetitive manufacturing.
+In the book, you will learn how to batch production and batch manufacturing is related to discrete production, and how batch production and batch manufacturing is also related to process manufacturing.
+And that batch production and batch manufacturing is a particular approach frequently used in the process industry.

-The book also covers how to leverage specific functionality in multiple applications in order to meet common process industry requirements.
+The book also covers how to leverage specific functionality in multiple applications to meet typical process industry requirements.

 The secret is out: you don’t have to make a planning application that is designed for discrete manufacturing fit your process industry needs.
 You have options.

 From a distance, all process industry plants look the same.
 But under closer inspection, it’s clear that every plant is very different.
-In fact, process industries have the widest variety of unique manufacturing requirements of all the manufacturing categories, and for this reason, no off-the-shelf planning application will meet all the requirements.
-Through extensive graphics, screen shots—and links to videos available online—this book gives a thorough analysis of planning and the software solutions that meet the process industry’s unique and varied requirements.
+Process industries have the widest variety of unique manufacturing requirements of all the manufacturing categories.
+For this reason, no off-the-shelf planning application will meet all the requirements.
+Through extensive graphics, screenshots—and links to videos available online—this book gives a thorough analysis of planning and the software solutions that meet the process industry’s unique and varied requirements.